wvuvl/snappy_annotator/README.md

 - Configurations can be saved to file to remove changing settings at startup each time
 - Keybindings for quick labeling using number keys - makes for less time per annotation
     - Note: code is set for using keys 1-0; current implementation uses keys 1-5
-- Lists important information - current file name, keybindings, and number of annotations - on screen
+- Lists important information - current file name/number, keybindings, and number of annotations - on screen
 - Annotations can be easily resized
 - Annotations can be easily moved
 - Annotations can be cycled through using keyboard presses, or simply selected using left click, in order to change previous labels quickly